tapis-project/uh-hpc-in-the-cloud/block3/tapis-systems.md

 * **id** -This needs to be a unqiue identifier amongst all systems in Tapis - so using your username helps ensure this.
 * **name** - This can be whatever you like, but should be descriptive for you.
-* **status** - This is used when querying systems and can give other users an idea if the system is UP or DOWN.
+* **status** - This is used when querying systems and can give other users an idea if the system is UP or DOWN- only sytems that are UP can be accessed.
+* **type** - A system can be STORAGE or EXECUTION.
 * **site** - A url typically with information about the system.
 * **host** -  This is the ip or domain of the server we need to connect to
 * **port** -  This is the port we need to use when connecting, this is usally tied to the proctocal (SFTP is usually port 22)
 * **protocol** - This is the communication protocol most systems use SFTP but others are supported.
-* **rootDir** - This is the lowest directory any Tapis user accessing this system can navigate
+* **rootDir** - This is the lowest directory any Tapis user accessing this system can navigate.
-* **homeDir** - This is the directory that a Tapis user will access by default
+* **homeDir** - This is the directory that a Tapis user will access by default.
 * **auth** - The Authenication type to use when accessing the system - in this tutorial we are using a PASSWORD Auth but SSH-KEYS is usually recommended.
+* **public** - Is this a shared resource available to all users - only Administrators can set this to TRUE.
+* **default** - TRUE or FALSE if this is the default system for Tapis to use when not explicitly passed a system.

-More details on the possible parameters for storage systems can be found in the [Tapis documentation](https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/systems/systems-storage.html).
+More details on the possible parameters for storage systems can be found in the [Tapis Storage System documentation](https://tacc-cloud.readthedocs.io/projects/agave/en/latest/agave/guides/systems/systems-storage.html).
 ### Hands-on

 As a hands on exercise, using the Tapis CLI, register a data storage system using PASSWORD authentication with the above template for the TACC Corral Cloud store.
 Don't forget to replace *UPDATEUSERNAME* and *UPDATE PASSWORD*.
 Call the JSON file "corral_cloud.json"